maticstric/ebukafy/README.md

            it just outputs this into stdout.
 With the 'i' option it replaces the spine in-place.

-           NOTE: You will most likely want to reorder the spine.
+           NOTE: You will most likely want to manually reorder the spine.
 By default it will order the spine in alphabetical order.
-As a result 'chapter-10.xhtml' will come before 'chapter-2.xhtml'.
+So, for example, 'chapter-10.xhtml' will come before 'chapter-2.xhtml'.
 However,
-           the spine needs to be in the order that the book is supposed to be read.
+           the spine needs to be in the order that the book is supposed to be read, so 'chapter-2.xhtml' should come before 'chapter-10.xhtml'.

            The options are as follows: